Welcome to The Storied Recipe!

 Bugnes & Carnival

-- Later, Carnival became a one week series of celebrations in France that culminated in Mardi Gras , translated "Fat Tuesday".
-Fat Tuesday was the last day before the Ash Wednesday, a day of fasting that kicks off the Lenten season of abstinence.
+- Later, Carnival became a one-week series of celebrations in France that culminated in Mardi Gras, translated as "Fat Tuesday".
+Fat Tuesday was the last day before Ash Wednesday, a day of fasting that kicked off the Lenten season of abstinence.

-- During Carnival - and especially on Mardi Gras - people still indulge in fatty, sugary foods (and alcohol) in preparation for a season of abstinence.
-(Actually, now many people simply indulge on Mardi Gras - and do not follow their revelries with an observance of Ash Wednesday or Lent.)
+- During Carnival - and especially on Mardi Gras - people still indulge in fatty, sugary foods (and alcohol) in preparation for a season of abstinence (now many people simply indulge on Mardi Gras and do not follow their revelries with an observance of Ash Wednesday or Lent).

 Beignets & Mardi Gras